 “It was the Stolen Sisters report that really blew the lid off of the issue of missing women and brought it out into the public,” says Brenda Anderson, a religious studies instructor at Luther College at the University of Regina.
 But it was Amber Redman, she admits, who really drew her into the issue… READ MORE

-[Gordon Savic] takes up some rolled-up papers from the bureau… acting awards, won at international theatre festivals.
+[Gordon Savic] takes up some rolled-up papers from the bureau… his acting awards, won at international theatre festivals.
 He puts his finger through a tear in one: They had come home one day to their 13th storey apartment in Sarajevo to discover a large-calibre shell had whizzed through the apartment window… tearing through their acievements as easily as through their lives… READ MORE

-Explore important provincial values
+Examine important provincial values

 - Tour Yann Martel’s Saskatoon